OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 7. close pools before attempting database deletion;
 8. perform cleanup asynchronously, without `block_on` or a busy waiting loop.

-The test API remains `Db::for_tests().await`; do not expose a public close or cleanup method. `Db` is internally reference counted, test-database ownership is held by the shared inner state, and dropping the final clone schedules cleanup exactly once.
-Cleanup must not depend on the lifetime of the test's Tokio runtime: use an internal long-lived asynchronous cleanup worker or an equivalent drop-driven mechanism covered by lifecycle stress tests.
+The test API remains `Db::for_tests().await`; do not expose a public close or cleanup method.
+Dropping the final `Db` clone enqueues cleanup exactly once on a process-wide worker with its own long-lived Tokio runtime.
+The final-drop path obtains the underlying pool through `get_postgres_connection_pool()`, identifies the test database from its connect options, and sends the pool handle and database name to the worker.
+The worker closes the shared pool, terminates remaining sessions, and drops the database independently of the runtime that created it.
 Do not redesign the rest of the testing framework.

 ### Models